DoSomething/rfcs/018-inertiajs.md

 As a team, we have found that moving to a component-based architecture for the frontend using [React](https://reactjs.org/docs/getting-started.html) and [Tailwind](https://tailwindcss.com/docs) has helped us re-use code more efficiently and made it easier to maintain existing features and develop new ones.

-However, to implement a component-based architecture for the administrative frontend of our consolidated backend would require a lot of work to expose numerous new API endpoints and connections that React could hook into, just to enable the administrative interface.
+However, to implement a component-based architecture for the administrative frontend of our consolidated backend would require a lot of work to expose numerous new API endpoints and connections that a component-based architecture using React would hook into, just to enable the administrative interface.

 It would be ideal if we could maintain the backend code and have it communicate easily with the frontend without having to add a lot of confusing duplicate code or connectors and endpoints that would then need to be maintained.